-A number of relevant questions such as ``Will the virus eventually become extinct?'' (termination probability) or ``What is the expected number of fatalities?'' (expected costs) are decidable for finite pPDA (see~\cite{brazdilSurvey} for a survey).
-In this work, we focus on \emph{temporal properties}, i.e., questions that involve reasoning about the chronological order of certain events of interest during the epidemic.
-An example are chains of infection: For instance, we might ask \begin{quote} \emph{What is the probability that eventually a young person with only young persons in their chain of infection passes the virus on to an elderly person who then dies?} \end{quote} On the level of the program in \Cref{fig:exampleProg}, this corresponds to the probability of reaching a \emph{global} program configuration where the call stack only contains $\mathit{infectYoung}()$ invocations and during execution of the current $\mathit{infectYoung}()$, the local variable $f$ is eventually set to true.
+A number of natural questions such as ``Will the virus eventually become extinct?'' (termination probability) or ``What is the expected number of fatalities?'' (expected costs) are decidable for finite pPDA (see~\cite{brazdilSurvey} for a survey).
+In this work, we focus on \emph{temporal properties}, i.e., questions that involve reasoning about the chronological order of events during the epidemic.
+An example are chains of infection: For instance, we might ask \begin{highlight} What's the probability that eventually a young person with only young persons in their chain of infection passes the virus on to an elderly person who then dies? \end{highlight} On the level of the program in \Cref{fig:exampleProg}, this corresponds to the probability of reaching a \emph{global} program configuration where the call stack only contains $\mathit{infectYoung}()$ invocations and during execution of the current $\mathit{infectYoung}()$, the local variable $f$ is eventually set to true.
 This requires reasoning about the nestings of calls and returns of a computation.
 In fact, in order to decide if $f = \mathit{true}$ in the current procedure, we must ``skip'' over all calls within it and only consider their local return values.
-This requirement and many others can be naturally expressed in the logic \emph{CaRet}~\cite{caret}, an extension of LTL:
+This requirement (and many others) can be naturally expressed in the logic \emph{CaRet}~\cite{caret}, an extension of LTL:

 Here, $p_Y$ is an atomic proposition that holds at states which correspond to being in procedure $\mathit{infectYoung}$, and $f$ indicates that $f = \mathit{true}$.
 Intuitively, the above formula states that eventually (outer $\finally^g$), the computation reaches a (global) state where only $\mathit{infectYoung}$ is on the call stack and the current procedure is $\mathit{infectYoung}$ as well ($\globally^- p_Y ~\land~ p_Y$), and moreover the local---aka \emph{abstract}---path \emph{within} in the current procedure reaches a state where $f$ is true ($\finally^a f$).
 Such properties are in general context-free but not always regular and thus cannot be expressed in LTL~\cite{caret}.